-6.5 Isolated communities
+8.4 Isolated communities

-If you live in a community that is vulnerable to isolation, we recommend that you have the necessary plans and arrangements in place to be able to shelter-in-place3 for an extended period.
-This includes food and essential household and personal items (including medication).
+The Shire has many communities vulnerable to isolation, residents should have the necessary plans and arrangements in place to be able to shelter-in-place for an extended period.
+This includes food and essential household and personal items (including medication), water and energy.
 During isolation, a planned and coordinated local community response is paramount to ensuring the community remains resilient to the consequences of being isolated.

 Council encourages local community groups in areas at risk of isolation to coordinate a community support centre (a community-led and operated facility that acts as a hub for sharing information and may also be used as a location for resupply).
-Depending on the period of isolation, or anticipated isolation, the resupply of food, medications and essential items is to be coordinated by the community support centre.
+Depending on the period of isolation, or anticipated isolation, the resupply of food, medications and essential items is coordinated by the community support centre.